The Importance of Calculating Food Costs

 Now, what if your food cost percentage calculations are off by even 25 cents per customer, and you’re spending that much more on your ingredients?
 That’s an extra $125 per day – or in yearly terms, an extra $32,500!

 Small changes, huge impact.
-That’s the story of food cost percentage.
 You’d never purchase a lot of ovens or automatic dishwashers without having a complete understanding of the costs.
 Well, that’s the same with food cost percentage.

 What’s more, if you dig into the details and pinpoint which ingredients fluctuate on a weekly or monthly basis, or are more likely subjected to inflation spikes, you can anticipate these increases and make more informed purchasing decisions.
 All to the benefit of your entire operation.